 If continuous pressure has not stopped the bleeding and bleeding is extremely severe, a tourniquet may be used until medical help arrives or bleeding is controllable.

 - The tourniquet should be applied to the limb between the bleeding site and the heart and tightened so bleeding can be controlled by applying direct pressure over the wound.

-- To make a tourniquet, use bandages 2 to 4 inches wide and wrap them around the limb several times.
+- To make a tourniquet, use bandages 2 to 4 inches (5 to 10 centimeters) wide and wrap them around the limb several times.
 Tie a half or square knot, leaving loose ends long enough to tie another knot.
 A stick or a stiff rod should be placed between the two knots.
 Twist the stick until the bandage is tight enough to stop the bleeding and then secure it in place.